 This is the GCSE English Language course that schools and colleges across the country are now teaching.
-The course will help you work towards gaining a grade 5 or above as well as developing crucial skills that will help you progress to further education or employment.
+The course will help you to work towards gaining a grade 5 or above, as well as developing crucial skills that will help you to progress into further education or employment.
 This is an essential qualification for Level 3 courses and is also sought by many apprenticeship schemes, employers and universities.
-When studying English Language, you will cover various aspects of English, including exploring creative reading, undertaking creative writing and analysing writer’s viewpoints and perspectives.
-The course will also help you improve your communication skills through verbal presentations and taking part in discussions.
+When studying English language, you will cover various aspects of English, including exploring creative reading, undertaking creative writing and analysing writers' viewpoints and perspectives.
+The course will also help you to improve your communication skills through verbal presentations and taking part in discussions.

 What do I need to join?

 Entry tests in maths and English (and science if applying to a science subject) are required.
 The tests are usually held during the taster day.

 What can I do next?

-English Language is the science of discourse, and so the study of English can lead to professions in journalism, forensic linguistics, media and broadcasting, research and development and a huge variety of careers.
-People who aspire to reach these noble professions apply for Level 3 courses in order to expand their knowledge on the English language and communication.Apply for this course
+English Language is the science of discourse, and so the study of English can lead to a profession in journalism, forensic linguistics, media and broadcasting, research and development or a huge variety of other careers.
+People who aspire to reach these noble professions apply for Level 3 courses in order to expand their knowledge of the English language and communication.

 course information last updated: Friday 23rd February 2024 @ 8.03am (5 hours ago)